- adam55556

 Geotechnical engineering is a very important, but sometimes overlooked parked of any construction project.
-Geotechnical engineering, AKA geotechnics, is a branch of civil engineering that deals with the behavior of earth materials.
-It combines the principles of soil mechanics and rock mechanics to solve engineering problems.
+Geotechnical engineering, AKA geotechnics, is a branch of civil engineering that deals with the behavior of different kinds of soils.
+It combines the principles of soil or rock mechanics to solve engineering problems.
+Geotechnical engineering also involves testing soils and foundational concrete in order to best suit a project's needs.

-Geotechnical engineering is especially important when considering how to build the foundation of most construction projects.
-The foundation of any construction project should be the utmost concern for anyone involved in a project from a developer to a homeowner who is adding an addition to their home.
+Geotechnical engineering is especially important when considering the design and construction of a foundation.
+The foundation engineering of any construction should be the first priority for anyone involved in the project.

-First let's discuss the two types of soils.
+The first topic to understand is the different kinds of soils.
 There are cohesive and cohesionless soils.

 Include clays, silts, marl and muck